verify-stack/RCCDecomp/Base/ReadMe.txt

 ========================================================================
-    CONSOLE APPLICATION : RCCService Project Overview
+    STATIC LIBRARY : Base Project Overview
 ========================================================================

-AppWizard has created this RCCService application for you.
+AppWizard has created this Base library project for you.

-This file contains a summary of what you will find in each of the files that make up your RCCService application.

-RCCService.vcproj
+No source files were created as part of your project.

+Base.vcproj
     This is the main project file for VC++ projects generated using an Application Wizard.
     It contains information about the version of Visual C++ that generated the file, and information about the platforms, configurations, and project features selected with the Application Wizard.

-RCCService.cpp
-    This is the main application source file.

-/////////////////////////////////////////////////////////////////////////////
-Other standard files:

-StdAfx.h, StdAfx.cpp
-    These files are used to build a precompiled header (PCH) file named RCCService.pch and a precompiled types file named StdAfx.obj.

 /////////////////////////////////////////////////////////////////////////////
 Other notes: